-I started working for myself due to a toxic boss.
+I started working for myself due to a challenging boss.
 I had never experienced that level of upset in a working situation.
 I was convinced it was because I was powerless as an employee and vowed to achieve my sovereignty through this experience.
 It wasn’t personal, that’s how any employee would be treated in a bad system.
-Even though I had people above me that seemed to highly regard me and my work (automation specialist), they could not help me.
+Even though I had people above me that seemed to highly regard my work (automation specialist), they could not help me.
 When I started looking around I realized that there was a whole world of higher paying more rewarding work situations wrapped up in contracts.
-As an independent contractor, I was treated better, paid more and had autonomy.
+As an independent consultant, I was treated better, paid more, trained myself in what I liked and had autonomy.
 I never looked back.
-I started my company back in 2000.
-I could be as honest as called for and didn’t represent a vendor or a cause except what was right.
-That could be strategic for the client.
-I was no different than a hardware or software budget line.
-I was being up front about my services as commodity.
+I started CPI back in 2000.
+I could be as honest as called for and didn’t represent a vendor or an agenda except what was right and strategic for the client.
+I was no different than a hardware or software budget line but I was being up-front about my services as a commodity.
 It seemed to be a more balanced arrangement in power and optionality for us both.

 The ICCA and Ethics

 So, I come from a very different time where many of my proud tribe would be in organization (i.e. ICCA Independent Computer Consultants Association ) and even swear an oath to a code of ethics.